Charleston Sonatina Festival

 Music should be printed using a music formatting program such as MuseScore (free online), Sibelius, or Finale.
 Neatly handwritten scores may be acceptable as long as they are completely legible and free of any ambiguity.
 Expression and articulation must be clearly notated.

-All entries must be submitted electronically (pdfs preferred) by 9:00a.m.on November 1.
+All entries must be submitted electronically as a pdf by 9:00a.m.on November 13.
 Students are also encouraged, but not required, to send an mp3 recording together with their music.
 Computer-generated midi files are acceptable.

 Scoring and Prizes